-The Sustainable Luxury Business Model was originated to foster a paradigm shift in the way people create and consume fashion.
-Although this model is built on the same foundation as a traditional one: surpassing fit, aesthetics, craftsmanship and quality; it challenges the current perception of luxury because sustainability takes precedence over everything.
-This alternative model, which execution is not only possible from a practical point of view, but also from a financial perspective, draws the connection between a product, its source, its makers and the environment.
-This acknowledgement is overwhelmingly empowering and appropriates the future and health of our planet back in our hands.
+The Jussara Lee Sustainable Luxury Business Model was originated to foster a shift in the way people consume fashion.
+Although this model is built on the same foundation as a traditional one: surpassing fit, aesthetics, craftsmanship and quality; it challenges the perception of luxury, as sustainability takes precedence.
+This alternative model emphasizes the connection between a product, its source, its makers and the environment.
+This ethos is more profoundly described in "Small is Beautiful," a favored book by E. F. Schumacher that encapsulates the idea that we can find ecological balance when we build our economies around the needs of communities, not corporations.
+This acknowledgement is empowering, placing the future and health of our planet back in our hands.

 Too many possessions can make life sluggish.
 I have a small store, live in a small apartment.
 I bike or walk to work.
 These are luxuries to me.
 Less to manage, less to clean, less bills to pay.

-I truly believe that having less clothes is certainly better than having too many.
-I hear people complaining their closets are bulging but yet, they don't feel they have anything to wear.
+I truly believe that having less clothes is better than having too many.
+I hear people complaining their closets are bulging, yet that they have nothing to wear.
 My recommendation is that you get clothes that fit, that are made well and that are versatile.
-Three pairs of pants, five shirts, two hand tailored jackets, a couple of sweaters, and for the ladies an additional three dresses and two skirts is really what one needs.
+Three pairs of pants, five shirts, two hand tailored jackets, a couple of sweaters, and for the ladies an additional three dresses and two skirts is really all one needs.